k3vinw/mwd.vim/README.md

 MWD - Magic Working Directory :sparkles: Vim
 ==============================================

-Changes CWD to the provided path on startup.
+Changes the startup behavior of Vim to respect the supplied path.

 Rationale
 ---------

-I found autochdir to be too aggressive for my needs.

-This is mostly a convenience plugin to automatically change the working directory on startup.
-So I don't have to think about it.
+By default Vim defaults to your shell's current working directory.
+This is a fine and sane default.
+However, it is suboptimal for my workflow.

+My typical workflow:

+1. Open a new terminal or new shell to my home directory.
+2. Start vim with a path argument.
+E.g. 'vim ~/projects/example'
+3. Change the current working directory to ~/projects/example.
+3. Open files that may or may not be found in the project's workspace (see my note about autochdir below).
+4. Run Vim commands within the project's workspace.

+This saves me the extra step of having to manually change the path after startup.

-It should work like magic :sparkles:
+It should work like magic! :sparkles:

-For the best experience it's recommend to turn off autochdir.
+Yes.
+I'm aware of Vim's autochdir feature.
+It simply doesn't fit my workflow.
+I want the path I provide to Vim to act like an anchor to the workspace I'm in.
+Which is why I recommend turning off autochdir.

 ## Installation